hbr/Lambda-Calculus/lambda2/datatype.md

 # Data Types

 Data types are an important means to structure computations.
-We thing in data types like `Boolean`, `Natural`, `List`, `Tree`, etc. In the previous chapters we manage to repesent the types `Boolean` and `Natural` in lambda calculus.
+We think of data types like `Boolean`, `Natural`, `List`, `Tree`, etc. In the previous chapters represented the types `Boolean` and `Natural` in lambda calculus.

 Since lambda calculus has only functions, we have to represent objects of a certain type as functions.
 We represented the type `Boolean` as a function taking two arguments and returning one of the them depending on its boolean value.
 We represented natural numbers as functions taking two arguments.
 The first argument is a function and the second a start value.
-The natural number iterates the function `n` times on the start value.
+A natural number iterates the function `n` times on the start value.

 It is possible to define any datatype in lambda calculus.
 In textbooks on lambda